sachindra2000/SOFTWARE-ENGINEERING-M.E.N.T/Sprint_2/User_stories.md

 5. As a member of the cultural research team at the organization, I want to know the number of people who speak Chinese, English, Hindi, Spanish, and Arabic, including the percentage of the world population, to help in planning cultural events and language-based programs.

 6. As a database administrator at the organization, I want to securely add, update, or delete population data from our records, to maintain the integrity and accuracy of our demographic database.

+7. As a government liaison at the organization, I want to view reports on the population of people living in cities versus those not living in cities for each country, to better understand urbanization trends and help in urban planning.